Data-Efficient and Interpretable Tabular Anomaly Detection: Introduction

-In this paper, we aim to address these challenges by proposing a \textbf{D}ata-efficient \textbf{I}nterpretable \textbf{AD} approach, which we call \textbf{DIAD}.
-Our model architecture is inspired by Generalized Additive Models (GAMs) that have been shown to obtain high accuracy and interpretability for tabular data~\citep{caruana2015intelligible,chang2021interpretable,liu2021controlburn} and are widely used in many applications such as finding outlier patterns and auditing fairness~\citep{tan2018distill}.
-We propose to employ intuitive notions of Partial Identification (PID) as AD objective and propose to learn them with differentiable GAMs.
-PID scales to high-dimensional features and handles heterogeneous features, while the differentiable GAM architecture allows fine-tuning with labeled data and retain interpretability.
-Furthermore, by fine-tuning using a differentiable AUC loss with a small amount of labeled samples, DIAD outperforms other semi-supervised learning AD methods.
-For example, DIAD improves from 86.2\% to 89.4\% AUC with 5 labeled anomalies by unsupervised AD.
-DIAD provides rationale on why an example is classified as anomalous using the GAM graphs and also gives insights on the impact of labeled data on decision boundary, which can be used to build global understanding about the task and to help improve the AD performance.
+In this paper, we aim to address these challenges by proposing a novel framework, \textbf{D}ata-efficient \textbf{I}nterpretable \textbf{AD} (\textbf{DIAD}).
+DIAD's model architecture is inspired by Generalized Additive Models (GAMs) and GA$^2$M (see Sec.~\ref{sec:ga2m}), that have been shown to obtain high accuracy and interpretability for tabular data~\citep{caruana2015intelligible,chang2021interpretable,liu2021controlburn}, and have been used in applications like finding outlier patterns and auditing fairness~\citep{tan2018distill}.
+We propose to employ intuitive notions of Partial Identification (PID) as an AD objective and learn them with a differentiable GA$^2$M (NodeGA$^2$M, \citet{chang2021node}).
+Our design is based on the principle that PID scales to high-dimensional features and handles heterogeneous features well, while the differentiable GAM allows fine-tuning with labeled data and retain interpretability.
+In addition, PID requires clear-cut thresholds like trees which are provided by NodeGA$^2$M. While combining PID with NodeGA$^2$M, we introduce multiple methodological innovations, including estimating and normalizing a sparsity metric as the anomaly scores, integrating a regularization for an inductive bias appropriate for AD, and using deep representation learning via fine-tuning with a differentiable AUC loss.
+The latter is crucial to take advantage of a small amount of labeled samples well and constitutes a more `data-efficient' method compared to other AD approaches -- e.g. DIAD improves from 87.1\% to 89.4\% AUC with 5 labeled anomalies compared to unsupervised AD.
+Overall, our innovations lead to strong empirical results -- DIAD outperforms other alternatives significantly, both in unsupervised and semi-supervised settings.
+DIAD's outperformance is especially prominent on large-scale datasets containing heterogeneous features with complex relationships between them.
+In addition to accuracy gains, DIAD also provides a rationale on why an example is classified as anomalous using the GA$^2$M graphs, and insights on the impact of labeled data on the decision boundary, a novel explainability capability that provides both local and global understanding on the AD tasks.